Kyoto Classes

 Narrow streets, grand riverside views, and classic Kyoto sophistication

 This area of Kyoto is packed with travelers from all over the world, and for good reason: it’s stunning!
-But fear not: there are countless escapes from the busy main attractions to be found, such as the serene willow-lined Shiragawa river and tiny alleyways.
+But fear not: there are countless escapes from the busy main attractions to be found, such as the serene willow-lined Shirakawa river and tiny alleyways.
 Sites will be customized based on the season and group.

 Locals relax on the banks of the Kamogawa river, where one can see the not-so-distant mountains and enjoy scenic seasonal views (cherry blossoms in the spring, lush green leaves in the summer, autumn leaves, and the occasional dusting of snow in the winter.)